maia-tr/portfolio/lst/index.md

 **Main outputs**

-#### Mapping mean LST per neighborhood, with a tooltip showing basic zonal statistics with population density.
+🪼 Mapping mean LST per neighborhood, with a tooltip showing basic zonal statistics with population density.
 To do so I perfomed following calculations:
 - descriptive statistics of LST (min, max, mean) per neighborhood
 - the area in square kilometers of each neighborhood and then population density per neighborhood [see the map](https://maia-tr.github.io/portfolio/lst/zonal_stats_map.html)

-#### Mapping LST values for each pixel while hovering over it I with the use of Bokeh Python library.
+🪼 Mapping LST values for each pixel while hovering over it I with the use of Bokeh Python library.
 It was needed to do following tasks to prepare the map:
 - first mapping LST values from a raster file onto polygons that represent individual pixels
 - calculating x and y coordinates from polygon geometry [see the map](https://maia-tr.github.io/portfolio/lst/interactive_bokeh_plot.html)

-**References**
+**Key references**

 - [Introduction to Remote Sensing of the Environment](https://github.com/geospatialeco/GEARS/blob/master/Intro_RS_Lab3.md)
 - [Create and visualize Choropleth map with Folium](https://medium.com/analytics-vidhya/create-and-visualize-choropleth-map-with-folium-269d3fd12fa0)
 - [Introduction to Python GIS](https://automating-gis-processes.github.io/CSC18/index.html)
 - [Geopandas documentation](https://geopandas.org/en/stable/index.html)
-- plenty of different youtube tutorials for GEE, no links sorry, but thanks to the people who shared them